lcm-proj/lcm/docs/content/build-instructions.md

 obtained from https://cmake.org/download/.
 Sufficiently recent Linux distributions may provide a new enough CMake via their package managers.

+Please note that these instructions refer to the latest release of LCM.
+As the build procedure may vary from release to release, if you are building an old release or the latest `master`, we recommend referring to the copy of this document (`docs/content/build-instructions.md`) found in your source distribution.

 # CMake Overview {#build_cmake}

 These instructions assume that you will build in a directory named `build` as